ros-navigation/docs.nav2.org/migration/Dashing.rst

 This is obviously low-accuracy and high-latency.
 All positioning is now based on the TF tree from the global frame to the robot frame.

-Prior to Eloquent, there were no ROS2 action servers and clients available.
+Prior to Eloquent, there were no ROS 2 action servers and clients available.
 Navigation2, rather, used an interface we called Tasks.
 Eloquent now contains actions and a simple action server interface was created and is used now throughout the stack.
 Tasks were removed.